 - 6.2.2.3.
 As I keep my business overheads relatively low, I am able to invoice my private counselling and rebated 'mental health' clients between \$120 and \$150 per hour (incl GST).
-If I expected to receive the same relatively modest rate of reimbursement for a social assessment report, the LAQ funded Social Assessment Report would only pay for between approximately 10 and 12 hours of my professional time. - estimate of the number of hours I would spend on a pretty basic LAQ funded report is as follows: administration, phone calls and emails (1 hr); reading referral materials (3 hrs); one full day of interviews (8 hrs); writing (25-30 hrs); proof reading and finalizing the affidavit (3 hrs) = 40 45 hours or just over one equivalent full time week. - adjustment to the figures by accepting the reasonable argument that there are no Officer signature:
+If I expected to receive the same relatively modest rate of reimbursement for a social assessment report, the LAQ funded Social Assessment Report would only pay for between approximately 10 and 12 hours of my professional time. - estimate of the number of hours I would spend on a pretty basic LAQ funded report is as follows: administration, phone calls and emails (1 hr); reading referral materials (3 hrs); one full day of interviews (8 hrs); writing (25-30 hrs); proof reading and finalizing the affidavit (3 hrs) = 40 45 hours or just over one equivalent full time week. - 6.2.2.5.
+Therefore, even if one was to make some adjustment to the figures by accepting the reasonable argument that there are no ignature: